Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Harmonia Wang</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-      Harmonia Wang is a research assistant working at DCU.
+      Harmonia is a research assistant working at DCU.
 She received her Master's degree in Trinity College Dublin and her Bachelor degree in Harbin Institute of Technology.
 Her research interests including machine learning with applications to air quality modelling and forecasting.
     </p>
   </div>
 </div>